 - Pastina in Brodo (Broth):

-A quintessential Italian comfort food, pastina in brodo involves cooking the pasta in a flavorful chicken or vegetable broth.
+A quintessential Italian comfort food, pasta in brodo involves cooking the pasta in a flavorful chicken or vegetable broth.
 Top it with Parmesan cheese for a warming and satisfying dish. - Pastina’s with Butter and Cheese:

 Modern Twists on Pastina: